Photo by Tobi from Pexels

 I remember taking communion with my Nana as a preschooler.
 My parents didn’t attend church regularly but I remember walking a long distance to my Nana’s church, because she did not drive.
 By the time we arrived I was always thirsty.
 If I close my eyes, I can taste the wine, feel the cold silver on my lips, see gnarled hands tipping the communion cup to quench my very real thirst.
 I feel the velvet cushion under my knees.
 For some reason, other people didn’t think children should drink from the cup but my Nana didn’t care, she would hold our hands tightly against her fleshy hips, and pull us in close.
 She’d say, “Jesus wants you to come and that’s all that matters.”

-Five years later I remember the liturgical embroidery hung on the walls, and the modern stained glass, at a local church I visited with a friend from primary school.
+Forty years later I remember the liturgical embroidery hung on the walls, and the modern stained glass, at a local church I visited with a friend in primary school.
 Occasionally my sister and I would walk ourselves to special services there.
 I remember joyful singing by the adults, and children clapping.

 “Silver and gold have I none, (clap, clap), but such as I have I give thee,